 Did you know that, even if the at-fault driver’s truck is covered in Amazon or FedEx logos, they may not actually work for that company?
 Some companies hire independent contractors to handle their deliveries, but still require them to wear their logos and meet their (often unreasonable) delivery expectations.

 Why do they do this?
 To avoid liability when a driver makes a mistake.
 When an independent contractor causes a crash, you can’t file a claim under Amazon or FedEx’s massive insurance policies.
 Instead, you’ll have to demand compensation from the contractor’s own policy or find other sources of coverage (like your uninsured/underinsured motorist policy or Med Pay insurance).
-An experienced delivery truck attorney can help you pinpoint exactly who is responsible for your injuries and demand the compensation you deserve.
+An experienced delivery truck attorney can help you pinpoint exactly who is responsible for your delivery truck accident injuries and demand the compensation you deserve.

 What to Do If You’re Injured in a Delivery Truck Crash